Millions of CIOs are set to miss the July 14 deadline to migrate away from Windows Server 2003, despite the huge risks to their companies.

 "I think a significant number of organizations have not and will not make the date," he says.
 "Probably 30-40 percent of SMBs will be running [Windows Server 2003] somewhere in their environment after July 14th."

 Risk rising gradually

-The most obvious problem with remaining on Server 2003 is the increased security risk.
-Companies that are involved in regulated industries or activities also run the risk of falling out of compliance if they run an unsupported operating system, but Camwood's Ed Shepley says that most of these companies have successfully migrated from Server 2003 already.
+The most obvious problem with remaining on Win Server 2003 is the increased security risk.
+Companies that are involved in regulated industries or activities also run the risk of falling out of compliance if they run an unsupported operating system, but Camwood's Ed Shepley says that most of these companies have successfully migrated from Win Server 2003 already.

-But unlike the Y2K problem, which had the potential to cause unpatched systems to fail on the first day of the year 2000, the security risk of running Windows 2003 is likely to slowly rise from a low base over time as more and more vulnerabilities are discovered and remain unpatched.
+But unlike the Y2K problem, which had the potential to cause unpatched systems to fail on the first day of the year 2000, the security risk of running Windows Server 2003 is likely to slowly rise from a low base over time as more and more vulnerabilities are discovered and remain unpatched.